4 Smart outdoor lighting ideas to automate your garden

 Many homeowners see the value of adding home automation to their property, even if the novelty soon wears off.
 But even less think about building a smart garden that’s just as flexible and easily controlled as the inside.

-Indoors, it only takes minutes to link a smart light bulb and Alexa or Google Assistant.
+Indoors, it only takes minutes to link a smart light bulb with Alexa or use Google Home to control your lights.
 Plus it’s highly affordable and you can continue to add more devices as you explore building a smart home.
 But what about smart outdoor lighting?

 It might surprise you to learn, there’s plenty of options available.
 For the security conscious, there are a range of motion-activated lights, many of which painlessly integrate with your existing security system.